Wareezy/Budget_Tracker/TEST_AND_USER_CASE_DOCUMENT.md

 # 🎯 **Reflection: Challenges in Translating Requirements to Use Cases and Tests**

-Developing the **Minimalist Budget Tracker** required transforming high-level requirements into **detailed use cases and structured test cases**.
+Developing the **Budget Tracker** required transforming high-level requirements into **detailed use cases and structured test cases**.
 While this process was essential for ensuring system functionality and user experience, several challenges emerged when mapping these requirements into well-defined use cases and corresponding test scenarios.

 ---